MWSandbox/docs/notes/k8s-deep-dive.md

     - kube-public: Readable by all clients (including those not authenticated)

 # Admission Plugins
 - NodeRestriction:
   - Prevents kubelets from modifying labels with node-restricition prefix for workload isolation

 # Leases
 - For locking shared resources, part of coordination.k8s.io API group
 - Every node has its own lease in kube-node-lease namespace, every heartbeat is an update request to that lease
 - Since 1.26 kube-apiserver uses leases to publish its identity

+# Volumes
+- Provide ability for pods tho share data via filesystem
+- Use cases:
+  - Populating configuration file based on a configmap or secret
+  - temp space
+  - sharing filesystem between two containers in the same pod
+  - sharing filesystem between two different pods (even if they run on different nodes)
+  - Durable storage even after restarts
+- Volumes cannot be mountes nested, but similar with subPath
+- Types:
+  - ConfigMap:
+    - Mounted as readonly and UTF-8 encoded
+    - When using subPath, mount will not receive updates when ConfigMap changes
+  - downwardAPI: Exposes information about the running pod
+  - emptyDir:
+    - Shared by all containers, will be removed when pod is removed from node
+    - in memory file system can be used optionally
+    - size limit can be specified
+  - fc (fibre channel)
+  - hostPath: Mounts file or directory from node's filesystem (security risk)
+  - image (beta since `1.33`): OCI object at kubelet's host machine
+  - iscsi: Existing iscsi volume can be mounted, content will be preserved, can be mounted read-only by many pods
+  - local: Mounted local disk/partition/etc.
+    - Can only be used as staticall-created PVs
+  - nfs: Existing NFS share can be mounted
+    - Possibility for multiple writers in parallel
+  - persistentVolumeClaim:
+    - Claim durable storage without knowing the details of the particular cloud environment
+  - projected: Maps several existing volume sources into the same directory
+  - secret: Always mounted as readOnly
+- CSI (container storage interface) can be used to extend supported types of volumes
+  - Azure: azurefile (SMB, NFS), azuredisk (block storage)
+  - AWS: EBS, EFS
+- Persistent Volumes
+  - Provisioning Types:
+    - Static
+    - Dynamic: If there is no static matching PV, the cluster will try to provision one dynamically based on StorageClasses
+  - PVCs are only deleted, if they are not acitvely used anymore, PVs only if they are not bound to any PVCs anymore
+  - Reclaim Policy:
+    - Retain: After PVC deletion the PV is not available for other pods, since there is still old data on it
+    - Delete: Storage asset will be removed from external infrastructure (finalizers can be used since `1.33`)
+  - PVCs can be expanded using `allowVolumeExpansion` field
+  - Volume modes: Filesystem (mounted into directory) vs. block (raw block device)
+  - In cloud environments PVs can be created from snapshots
+  - Volume populators (controllers) can be used to create non-empty volumes, where the content is determined by a custom resource.
+- Projected Volumes
+  - Since `1.33` (beta) the cluster trust bundles can be injected into the container filesystem
+- Ephemeral Volumes
+  - Can be used if data does not need to be persisted

 # Open Questions
 - What is the operator pattern?
 Code an example